-The latest data available from the Department for Environment, Food and Rural Affairs shows that within 2020-21, 55,251 tonnes of domestic waste and 2,487 tonnes of non-domestic waste was collected from Reigate & Banstead borough, as seen in Figure 16 below.
-There was an increase in domestic waste collection from the previous monitoring period, whereas for non-domestic waste, there was a decrease from the previous monitoring period.
+The latest data available from the Department for Environment, Food and Rural Affairs shows that within 2021-22, 55,903 tonnes of domestic waste and 2,558 tonnes of non-domestic waste was collected from Reigate & Banstead borough, as seen in Figure 15 below.
+There was an increase in both domestic and non-domestic waste collection from the previous monitoring period.

-Of the collected waste, 53.2% of household and 4.6% of non-household waste was sent for recycling.
-Both the levels for collected household and non-household waste sent for recycling have decreased from the previous monitoring period.
+Of the collected waste, 55.6% of household and 5.1% of non-household waste was sent for recycling.
+Both the levels for collected household and non-household waste sent for recycling have increased from the previous monitoring period.